 White can be used to give an open, spacious feeling to a smaller work area.
 Pure white should not be used as a main colour because it makes space look cold and institutional.
 Try using soft whites or “off whites” instead.
 Pure white can still be used on ceilings for light reflectivity or for doors, woodwork and trim for a crisp clean look.

 Neutrals are soothing, safe and secure, and a good choice for most office environments.
 They work well with other colours in open space environments or offices spaces with glass partitions.
 Neutrals are distant and unassuming and do not interfere much with the thought process.
 They are perfect for “thinking” rooms because of their ability to allow clear thinking and concentration.
+Neutrals are also easier to paint with, cover better and can keep the cost of office painting low.

 Green is the best colour for fresh thinking and creativity.
 Green is good for classrooms, workshops and offices where we discuss strategy and planning.
 There is an abundance of fresh green shades, derived from nature. that stimulate balanced thinking and harmony.